Background

 So you act in a way that supports your values, externalizes your values and protects them.

 Something called reaction formation is involved in this.
 It's a form of defense mechanism.
+And I've dealt with it in other videos.

-So if one lives in this kind of environment, which is, you know, capitalism, capitalism, for example, is such an environment, then one is likely to develop extrinsic values.
+So if one lives in this kind of environment, which is, you know, capitalism, for example, is such an environment, then one is likely to develop extrinsic values.

-But if you live in an environment where, you know, there is solidarity, there is empathy, social norms involve avoidance of poverty and destitution, kindness, sharing, empathy, community, freedom from want, freedom from fear.
+But if you live in an environment where, you know, there is solidarity, there is empathy, social norms involve avoidance of poverty and destitution, kindness, sharing, empathy, community, freedom from want, freedom from fear, these values, these kind of characteristics of society are likely to be internalized as intrinsic values.

 All this process is known as values ratchet.
 It's a kind of policy feedback.